 Go to Settings > Apps > Apps & features.
 Here, click on ‘Snip & Sketch’.

 You should see the ‘Advanced options’ link appearing under the option.
 Click on it and hit the ‘Reset’ button in the follow-up screen.

-Also, as the last resort, you may uninstall and reinstall the app from Microsoft Store.
+Also, you may uninstall and reinstall the app from Microsoft Store.
 Go to ‘Settings’ > Apps > Apps & features and you will see an Uninstall button for Snip & Sketch.
 Go ahead and uninstall the app.
 Later, go to Microsoft Store and re-install the app.

 I hope something here helps you.